alexanderkozlenko/addax/.github/README.md

 await writer.FlushAsync();
 ```

-## Working with fields - Custom converters

-A custom converter can be used in a record converter definition, provided to reader and writer in options, provided to reader and writer during a particular operation, or registered in the shared converter registry `TabularFieldConverterRegistry.Shared`.
-Any built-in converter can be overridden by a custom implementation, that will affect all methods in generic and non-generic method groups, except non-generic methods that work with `string` type.
+A custom converter can be registered in the shared converter registry and options or specified for a particular operation.
+A custom converter can be also used in a record converter definition.
+Any built-in converter can be overridden by a custom implementation, that will affect all methods in generic and non-generic method groups (except non-generic methods that work with `string` values).

 An example of defining a record converter with a custom field converter: